 FAO Virtual Workshop: Development of a Global Information System for Aquatic Genetic Resources

-This entire week from 8-12 June 2020 at 14:00 – 15:30 (UTC+8) on Zoom, the FAO Intergovernmental Technical Working Group on Aquatic Genetic Resources (ITWG-AqGR), a subsidiary body of the Commission on Genetic Resources for Food and Agriculture (Commission) is holding a virtual workshop titled “Development of a Global Information System for Aquatic Genetic Resources”.
+The FAO Intergovernmental Technical Working Group on Aquatic Genetic Resources (ITWG-AqGR), a subsidiary body of the Commission on Genetic Resources for Food and Agriculture (Commission) held a virtual workshop titled “Development of a Global Information System for Aquatic Genetic Resources”.

-FAO is calling together global researchers and strategic partners to connect virtually and discuss the strategic priorities for a global action plan, as well as priority stakeholders, indicators and standardized nomenclature and terminology in the description and categorization of Aquatic Genetic Resources (AqGR).
-Not one to miss out an important event, Fish Genetics Scientist Trong Trinh is taking an active role as an observer on behalf of WorldFish.
-So let’s give Trong our endless support!
+During the virtual event, our Fish Genetics Scientist, Trong Trinh, joined FAO in their call for global researchers and strategic partners to connect virtually and discuss the strategic priorities for a global action plan, as well as priority stakeholders, indicators and standardized nomenclature and terminology in the description and categorization of Aquatic Genetic Resources (AqGR).

 Background and objectives of the event:

 FAO has recently published its report on the State of the World’s Aquatic Genetic Resources for Food and Agriculture (Sow AqGR).
 This report identified a number of important needs and challenges in the conservation, sustainable use and development of aquatic genetic resources (AqGR).
 One of the major priorities identified was to “Establish and strengthen national and global characterization, monitoring and information system for AqGR”.
 This priority includes: